CHILLIWACK

 Chilliwack Well Drilling FAQ: How deep will my drilled well be?

-The normal depth of a drilled well in Chilliwack is between 60 - 250'.
-However, well depth cannot always be accurately determined prior to completion of drilling.
-The depth of local water wells will differ from from one property to another.
-We carefully research an area prior to writing a quote for the cost to drill a well in Chilliwack.
+The average depth of a drilled well in Chilliwack is between 60 - 250'.
+However, well depth cannot always be precisely determined prior to drilling.
+The depth of local water wells will differ from one property to another.
+We carefully research an area prior to writing a quote for the cost of drilling a well in Chilliwack.

 Chilliwack Well Drilling FAQ: Is there a guarantee that we will have water?

-There's never a guarantee of hitting water when drill a water well, however when drilling into a Chilliwack aquifer most wells are successful.
+There's never a guarantee of hitting water when drilling a water well, however, when drilling into a Chilliwack aquifer, most wells are successful.
 The amount of water that a well will yield is highly-variable and not determined prior to drilling for water.

 Chilliwack Well Drilling FAQ: How much water should I expect from a well?

-Wells in Chilliwack and the neighboring communities typically produce from 2 to 100-gallons-per-minute.
-Sometimes yields as high as 300-gallons-per-minute have been achieved but not typically.
-Approximately 5 to 15 % of water wells drilled in the Chilliwack Valley may produce less than two-gallons-per-minute.
+Wells in Chilliwack and neighboring communities typically produce from 2 to100 gallons per minute.
+Sometimes yields as high as 300-gallons per minute or more have been achieved with larger-diameter domestic wells.
+Approximately 5 to 15 % of the water wells drilled in the Chilliwack Valley may even produce less than two-gallons per minute.

 As with depth, the amount of water that a drilled water well in Chilliwack will yield is highly variable and likely will not be determined prior to the completion of drilling.
-With correct research and extensive local water well experience we can often provide the average water well quantities for many of the surrounding Chilliwack communities.
+With correct research and extensive local water well experience, we can often provide information with our well drilling cost estimate about possible yields from water wells near your Chilliwack property.

-The normal depth of a drilled well in Chilliwack is between 60 - 250'.
-However, well depth cannot always be accurately determined prior to completion of drilling.
-The depth of local water wells will differ from from one property to another.
-We carefully research an area prior to writing a quote for the cost to drill a well in Chilliwack.
+The average depth of a drilled well in Chilliwack is between 60 - 250'.
+However, well depth cannot always be precisely determined prior to drilling.
+The depth of local water wells will differ from one property to another.
+We carefully research an area prior to writing a quote for the cost of drilling a well in Chilliwack.

 Chilliwack Well Drilling FAQ: Is there a guarantee that we will have water?

-There's never a guarantee of hitting water when drill a water well, however when drilling into a Chilliwack aquifer most wells are successful.
+There's never a guarantee of hitting water when drilling a water well, however, when drilling into a Chilliwack aquifer, most wells are successful.
 The amount of water that a well will yield is highly-variable and not determined prior to drilling for water.

 Chilliwack Well Drilling FAQ: How much water should I expect from a well?

-Wells in Chilliwack and the neighboring communities typically produce from 2 to 100-gallons-per-minute.
-Sometimes yields as high as 300-gallons-per-minute have been achieved but not typically.
-Approximately 5 to 15 % of water wells drilled in the Chilliwack Valley may produce less than two-gallons-per-minute.
+Wells in Chilliwack and neighboring communities typically produce from 2 to100 gallons per minute.
+Sometimes yields as high as 300-gallons per minute or more have been achieved with larger-diameter domestic wells.
+Approximately 5 to 15 % of the water wells drilled in the Chilliwack Valley may even produce less than two-gallons per minute.

 As with depth, the amount of water that a drilled water well in Chilliwack will yield is highly variable and likely will not be determined prior to the completion of drilling.
-With correct research and extensive local water well experience we can often provide the average water well quantities for many of the surrounding Chilliwack communities.
+With correct research and extensive local water well experience, we can often provide information with our well drilling cost estimate about possible yields from water wells near your Chilliwack property.

 Where is the Sardis Vedder Aquifer located?

 The Sardis Vedder Aquifer is located immediately north of the Vedder River in Sardis and extends north to the No. 1 Highway.
-It's bounded on the west side of the aquifer by the Abbotsford's city border and on the east side of the aquifer by Prest Road in Chilliwack
+It's bound on the west side of the aquifer by Abbotsford's city border and on the east side of the aquifer by Prest Road in Chilliwack

 The location of the Sardis Vedder Aquifer is shown in the diagram.
-The vulnerable areas is indicated by the colour coding, red being the most vulnerable area followed by the pink area then the green area.
+The vulnerable areas is indicated by the colour coding, with red being the most vulnerable area, followed by the pink area, and then the green area.

 Sardis Vedder Aquifer is a Vital Resource for Chilliwack

-Fresh ground water is becoming a scarce resource thorugh-out the world.
-One main reason for this scarcity is the in-flux of chemicals and biological agents into an aquifer which adversely affects the quality of water.
+Fresh groundwater is becoming a scarce resource throughout the world.
+One main reason for this scarcity is the inflow of chemicals and biological agents into an aquifer, which adversely affects the quality of water.

-Clean & safe ground water in Chilliwack is a valuable resource and is fundamental to our everyday life and our economic well being.
+Clean & safe groundwater in Chilliwack is a valuable resource and is fundamental to our everyday lives and our economic well being.
 Ultimately, survival depends on our protection of our aquifers.
 The water-supply for the Chilliwack District is received from the Sardis Vedder Aquifer.

-Because of the permeable nature of the soils over laying the Sardis Vedder Aquifer, contaminant migration into this ground water resource is a concern.
-If an aquifer does becomes polluted, recovery is typically very difficult, even impossible to restore an aquifer back to it's natural state depending on severity.
+Because of the permeable nature of the soils overlaying the Sardis Vedder Aquifer, contaminant migration into this groundwater resource is a concern.
+If an aquifer does become polluted, recovery is typically very difficult—even impossible—to restore the aquifer to it's natural state, depending on its severity.

-If an aquifer pollution is "severe", it may be technically impossible to restore an aquifer to sound conditions.
-For example, cleaning sites where water contains insoluble constituents, such as jet-fuel would require thousands-of-years.
+If aquifer pollution is "severe," it may be technically impossible to restore an aquifer to sound conditions.
+For example, cleaning sites where water contains insoluble constituents, such as jet- fuel, may require thousands of years.

-Septic-systems are another common source of groundwater pollution, contributing bacteria, viruses, nitrates, detergents, oils and chemicals to groundwater.
-Ground water contamination from septic-systems results in situations where septic-systems are poorly sited, designed or constructed, where septic systems are poorly maintained, or where septic-system densities are too high for capacity.
+Septic-systems are another common source of groundwater pollution, contributing bacteria, viruses, nitrates, detergents, oils, and chemicals to the groundwater.
+Groundwater contamination from septic-systems results in situations where septic-systems are poorly sited, designed, or constructed, where septic systems are poorly maintained, or where septic-system densities are too high for capacity.

-One of Chilliwack's greater interests is the safety of drinking water and protection of the Sardis Vedder Aquifer.
-We can all protect the local aquifer by taking the correct measures to prevent chemical and waste spills by ensuring that all hazardous-materials are transported, stored, and disposed of correctly, and by working with our neighbors to minimize dangerous land use activities that may pose a risk to our ground water resources.
+One of Chilliwack's greater interests is the safety of drinking water and the protection of the Sardis Vedder Aquifer.
+We can all protect the local aquifer by taking the correct measures to prevent chemical and waste spills, ensuring that all hazardous-materials are transported, stored, and disposed of correctly, and by working with our neighbours to minimize dangerous land use activities that may pose a risk to our groundwater resources.

 How could the Sardis Vedder Aquifer become contaminated?